Ecstasy

 Side Effects:

-• You never know what is in the tablet or powder you get so be careful - use a small amount first to see what the effects are and wait a while before taking any more.
+• You never know what is in the tablet or powder you get so be careful – start with a quarter or at most half a pill to see what the effects are and wait at least an hour before taking any more.

 • Mixing ecstasy with alcohol will increase the risk of dehydration and can make you take more risks; and mixing ecstasy with any other drugs increases the risks even further and can be very dangerous.